Buddhism: Paths to liberation

-The Bodhipakkhiyādhammā are seven lists of qualities or factors that contribute to awakening (bodhi).
+The Bodhipakkhiyādhammā are seven lists of qualities or factors that promote spiritual awakening (bodhi).
 Each list is a short summary of the Buddhist path, and the seven lists substantially overlap.
 The best-known list in the West is the Noble Eightfold Path, but a wide variety of paths and models of progress have been used and described in the different Buddhist traditions.
 However, they generally share basic practices such as sila (ethics), samadhi (meditation, dhyana) and prajña (wisdom), which are known as the three trainings.
 An important additional practice is a kind and compassionate attitude toward every living being and the world.
 Devotion is also important in some Buddhist traditions, and in the Tibetan traditions visualisations of deities and mandalas are important.
 The value of textual study is regarded differently in the various Buddhist traditions.
 It is central to Theravada and highly important to Tibetan Buddhism, while the Zen tradition takes an ambiguous stance.

 An important guiding principle of Buddhist practice is the Middle Way (madhyamapratipad).
 It was a part of Buddha's first sermon, where he presented the Noble Eightfold Path that was a 'middle way' between the extremes of asceticism and hedonistic sense pleasures.
 In Buddhism, states Harvey, the doctrine of "dependent arising" (conditioned arising, pratītyasamutpāda) to explain rebirth is viewed as the 'middle way' between the doctrines that a being has a "permanent soul" involved in rebirth (eternalism) and "death is final and there is no rebirth" (annihilationism).

 Paths to liberation in the early texts

-A common presentation style of the path (mārga) to liberation in the Early Buddhist Texts is the "graduated talk", in which the Buddha lays out a step by step training.
+A common presentation style of the path (mārga) to liberation in the Early Buddhist Texts is the "graduated talk", in which the Buddha lays out a step-by-step training.

 In the early texts, numerous different sequences of the gradual path can be found.
 One of the most important and widely used presentations among the various Buddhist schools is The Noble Eightfold Path, or "Eightfold Path of the Noble Ones" (Skt. 'āryāṣṭāṅgamārga').
 This can be found in various discourses, most famously in the Dhammacakkappavattana Sutta (The discourse on the turning of the Dharma wheel).

 Other suttas such as the Tevijja Sutta, and the Cula-Hatthipadopama-sutta give a different outline of the path, though with many similar elements such as ethics and meditation.

-According to Rupert Gethin, the path to awakening is also frequently summarized by another a short formula: "abandoning the hindrances, practice of the four establishings of mindfulness, and development of the awakening factors."
+According to Rupert Gethin, the path to awakening is also frequently summarised by another a short formula: "abandoning the hindrances, practice of the four establishings of mindfulness, and development of the awakening factors".